Employer-assisted College Savings Program

 - Employees receive email confirmation that payment has been administered, reinforcing program value

 A 529 plan is a tax-advantaged savings plan designed to encourage saving for future college costs.
 529 plans, legally known as “qualified tuition plans,” are sponsored by states, state agencies, or educational institutions and are authorized by Section 529 of the Internal Revenue Code.
 Learn about other factors for 529 college savings plans..

 How do employees sign up for a 529 Plan?

 Employees will need to have a 529 college savings plan before receiving the college savings plan benefit.
 Find plans for your state.

 Who is eligible for this student loan repayment benefit?

 Employees must open a 529 plan before this benefit can be applied.
 Employers can offer their contributions to all or any specific subset of employees.

 Do employers match employee contributions?

-Most 529 plans do not require any minimum or monthly contributions.
+Most 529 college savings plans do not require any minimum or monthly contributions.
 Employer contributions will supplement savings.